-The Circuito Maras tour visits an incredible Inca agricultural laboratory, an ancient salt mine, and a traditional craft market.
+The Circuito Maras tour of Valle Sagrado visits an incredible Inca agricultural laboratory, an ancient salt mine, and a traditional craft market.
 It leaves from Cusco at 9am and returns at 2:30pm.
 The cost is S/35, and tickets can be purchased in any tour office in the city.

 The first stop on the tour was the town of Chinchero to visit a traditional craft market.
 Quechua women in local dress give examples of how they use natural products to make dyes for many of the products they make.
 The presentation takes about 15 minutes and everyone was given another 15 minutes to shop.